RaulPPelaez/UAMMD/docs/Integrator/BrownianHydrodynamics.rst

   * :cpp:`real dt`  Time step
   * :cpp:`real tolerance` Overall tolerance of the algorithm (FCM in the far field and Lanczos iterative solver in the near field).
   * :cpp:`Box box` A :cpp:class:`Box` with the domain size information.
-  * :cpp:`real split` The splitting parameter of the PSE algorithm in units of inverse of length.
+  * :cpp:`real psi` The splitting parameter of the PSE algorithm in units of inverse of length.
 This parameter only affects performance and must be manually tuned in a case by case basis to find the optimal (usually between 0.1/hydrodynamicRadius-1/hydrodynamicRadius).
+  * :cpp:`real shearStrain` The shear strain of the system.
+If enabled, a shear flow will be applied to the system.
+This parameter is optional and defaults to 0, meaning no shear flow.

 .. code:: c++